GSA/digitalgov.gov/content/guides/dap/common-questions-about-dap.md

 A. Currently, DAP uses Google Analytics 360 to collect and analyze the Web traffic data.

-**Q. Does this tool have to go on all websites?
-Or just top-level domains?**

-A. On September 22, 2023, the [Office of Management and Budget](https://www.whitehouse.gov/omb/) (OMB) released a memorandum on [Delivering a Digital-First Public Experience](https://digital.gov/resources/delivering-digital-first-public-experience), which requires federal agencies to implement the DAP javascript code on all public facing federal websites.
-Please see the [Adding Your Site to DAP](https://digital.gov/guides/dap/add-your-site-dap/) page for more information.

 **Q. Can the DAP code be implemented with other Google Analytics and/or other web analytics tools?**

 A. Yes.
 The DAP account script tag does not interfere with your existing analytics tools script tags and should not affect any data.
 The DAP team encourages all participating sites to implement their own web analytics tools in addition to the DAP tool.